sai411/devops-challenge-Particle41/README.md

 Once added, the pipeline will:

-1. Build the Docker image (as a latest tag , example image DockerUserName/simpletimeservice-<build-number>:latest)
+1. Build the Docker image (as a build_number tag, example image DockerUserName/simpletimeservice:<build-number>)

 2. Push to DockerHub